bminard/qt_qsqltablemodel/README.md

 - composite_primary_key: changes the table structure to include a composite primary key.
   Works successfully, although there are no constraints on the primary key values.

+- constrained_composite_primary_key: changes the composite primary key so that it's constrained.
+  Works successfully, although the data types differ from he above example.